wesleyfriedman/react-router-nested-routes-web-0916/README.md

 We're using `mapStateToProps` to pull the `movies` property from our state and attach it to the `props` of this component.
 We're also pulling the `fetchMovies` action and attaching that to props as well, that way when our component mounts, we can fire off the action to get it some data.

-Finally, our `MoviePage` just renders out a `MovieList` component.
-Our `MovieList` is purely presentational - here, we can decide what kind of styling to use.
+Finally, our `MoviesPage` just renders out a `MoviesList` component.
+Our `MoviesList` is purely presentational - here, we can decide what kind of styling to use.

 ```javascript
 // src/components/MoviesList.js